Nizra/Olympics/README.md

 ## Introduction

-This end to end data engineering project uses Azure services to extract, clean and analyze data to provide insights into athlete performance, country rankings and event trends.
-- Azure Data Factory: Orchestrates data flow between services.
-- Azure Data Lake Storage Gen2: Stores both raw and transformed data.
+This end-to end-data engineering project uses Azure services to extract, clean and analyze data to provide insights into athlete performance, country rankings and event trends.
+It integrates Azure Data Factory for orchestrating data pipelines, Azure Data Lake Storage Gen 2 as the central data storage, and Azure Databricks for scalable data transformation.
+Data is then stored and modeled in a lake database within Azure Synapse Analytics for optimized querying.
+Finally Power BI delivers interactive visualizations of the transformed data.
-- Azure Databricks: Cleans and transforms data using Apache Spark.
-- Azure Synapse Analytics: Enables creation of a lake database which can be queried using a serverless SQL pool for analysis.
-- Power BI: Creates interactive visualizations and reports.

 ## Architecture
 ![Project Architecture](Olympics_Architecture.drawio.jpg)